 - Carmen uses her pronouns.
 This is a way of affirming allyship and showing that Range values diversity.
 67% of active and passive talent say they take a company’s workforce diversity into account when evaluating it.
 Being pronoun-forward in outreach is one of those small signals that can make an enormous difference.

 - It makes the most of the signature.
 Carmen didn’t say much about the company or the role in her message, but she left breadcrumbs for Terrence to follow if he wants to learn more.
 The great thing about this strategy is that, if you’re using Gem, you can track which links are getting clicks—and which clicks prompt replies—to get a sense of what your most compelling content is.

+So there you have it: Three examples of great email outreach.
 Of course, follow up over time with more details.
 You might even base the content of your next email on how recipients behaved with previous outreach.
 With Gem, you can get detailed campaign data and A/B test for message content and subject lines.
 Keep analyzing.
 Add touchpoints from other people in the company.
 Find your own best practices through trial-and-error.
 We hope you take delight in those experiments.